MALLINGER LAB AT UF

 Flowering plant and bee community assembly

-Research projects in this field explore pollinator community responses to disturbances at the behavioral, population, and community level.
+Research projects in this field explore pollinator community responses to disturbances and conservation efforts at the behavioral, population, and community level.
 We also investigate how responses vary with pollinator life-history traits, disturbance intensity, or landscape context.
-A current project in this area is examining how the timing of prescribed burns (e.g. dormant, transition, and growing season burns) affects plant and pollinator phenology with consequences for plant pollination success.
+Current projects in this area include examining how the timing of prescribed burns affects plant and pollinator phenology with consequences for plant pollination success, and investigating how the frequency of fire affects ground-nesting pollinator populations.

 Floral traits and plant-pollinator interactions

-Pollinators make foraging decisions that are influenced by their resource requirements and by plant characteristics.
-Our work in this area focuses on elucidating the floral traits that mediate plant-pollinator interactions including the quantity and quality of floral rewards, and visual and olfactory cues.
-Currently, we are examining variation in floral traits across southern highbush blueberries and how this variation affects pollinator recruitment (funded by a UF IFAS Early Scientist Grant).
-We also ask these questions in wild plants, including rare and threatened species.
-PhD student Sam Pryer is examining floral trait variation across Rhododendron species, pollination syndromes in this genus, and resulting pollination success for both common and endangered species.
+Pollinators make foraging decisions that are influenced by floral traits and rewards.
+Our work in this area focuses on elucidating the factors that mediate plant-pollinator interactions including the quantity and quality of floral rewards, flower morphology, and visual and olfactory cues.
+Currently, we are examining variation in floral traits and rewards across southern highbush blueberries and how this variation affects pollinator recruitment (funded by USDA SCRI).
+We also ask these questions in wild plants, including rare and threatened plant species such as Rhododendron chapmanii and Conradina etonia.
+For these endangered plants, enhancing pollinator recruitment and pollination success could influence conservation status.

 Crop pollination ecology

 Many crops including fruits, nuts, and vegetables, depend on insect pollination for optimal yields.
-We are interested in quantifying plant pollination requirements, identifying effective pollinator species, and informing recommendations to enhance pollination.
-Currently, we are examining management decisions that can optimize pollination of blueberry crops in Florida (funded by a UF IFAS Early Scientist Grant), and are exploring pollination requirements for Florida's winter strawberries.
+We identify plant pollination requirements, effective pollinator species, and management practices that enhance pollination.
+Currently, we are examining management decisions that can optimize pollination of blueberry crops in Florida including pest management practices, the diversity and density of managed bees, and the diversity and arrangement of cultivars with subsequent effects on cross-pollination rates (funded by USDA SCRI, SARE Graduate Student Grant, Southern IPM Foundation, and Florida Department of Agriculture and Consumer Services).

 Proudly powered by Weebly